River Valley High School: Physical Education attire

 Both genders wear a T-shirt and dark blue shorts comprising synthetic materials for PE.
 The T-shirt is predominantly white, with red and blue accents.
 Older T-shirts had a zipper and displayed the characters "立化" (pinyin: lìhuà) on the left breast.
 Newer T-shirts have greater red colouration, lack a zipper, and instead bear the school's crest on the left breast.
-The T-shirt is to be tucked in.
 The PE attire is not to be worn to any ceremonial occasion or to non-physical activities (e.g. flag-raising).

 Other attire

-For all students, the PE T-shirt may be worn with the formal attire's trousers, shorts or skirt as appropriate.
+For all students, a school-based polo T-shirt (which is similar to the PE T-shirt, just with the collar) is to be worn with the formal attire's trousers, shorts or skirt as appropriate.
 On certain days, the formal attire's trousers, shorts or shirt may be worn with other T-shirts (e.g. shirts from one's CCA or orientation course).

 Song writing heritage

 RVHS is known for its popularity in composing and singing campus songs and xinyao, a genre of Singaporean Chinese songs originating in the 1980s.
 RVHS also has its collection of songs written by its former and present students.
 This associates RVHS with institutions that have strong cultural backgrounds and influence in Singapore's music scene, such as Hwa Chong Institution and Jurong Junior College.
 RVHS graduates are also seen taking an active role in the continuation of Singapore's song-writing heritage.

+In recent years, younger alumni has taken up the mantra of writing xinyao songs like 立化情, written by Miss Nicholine Neo, of the 2013 graduating class which is now the official graduation song sung at every graduation class ceremony.
+Others include 立化美女, a cheeky song about dating in the school.